 2) How to Change Proceed to Checkout Text using Plugins

 Another alternative to customize the Proceed to checkout text is to use a dedicated plugin.
-For this demonstration, we’ll use a simple tool called Change Proceed to Checkout Text that makes it super easy to edit the checkout text in a few clicks.
+For this demonstration, we’ll use a simple tool called Change Proceed to Checkout Text, which makes it super easy to edit the checkout text in just a few clicks.

-This is a free plugin, so it’s an excellent option for those who don’t want to use code to change the text or want to change the Proceed to Checkout text often for testing and customization purposes.
+This is a free plugin, so it’s an excellent option for those who don’t want to use code to change the text or who want to change the Proceed to Checkout text frequently for testing and customization.

 Installing and Activating The Plugin